Healthy Homes Assessment Kelburn

 Kelburn Moisture Ingress & Drainage

-Keeping your rental property safe from water damage isn’t only about the interior of the building; you have to ensure there is somewhere for surface, rain and ground water to go and to prevent it from getting into the building.
-When it is about damp and water, it is frequently not apparent that it could be a huge problem and end up causing damage to your investment and harming your tenant’s well-being.
+Keeping your rental property safe from moisture isn’t just about the inside it’s also about the outside.
+You must ensure there is somewhere for surface, rain or ground water and prevent it from getting into the building.
+When it is about damp and water, it’s frequently the things you don’t notice that could be a huge problem that can cause damage to your investment and harming the tenant’s health.

-Alongside a drainage system to prevent moisture ingress, if your property has an enclosed space between your flooring and the soil, a ground-water barrier must be installed if it’s reasonably practicable to do so.
+In addition to a drainage system to avoid moisture from entering, if your rental has an enclosed gap between the floor and the ground, a ground moisture barrier must be installed if it’s reasonably practicable to do so.

-Ground moisture barriers are typically made of polythene and is laid on top of the ground to stop any moisture in the ground from entering the building.
-It also assists in preventing water damage to the floor insulation.
+The ground-moisture barrier typically made of polythene and is laid on top of the ground to prevent any moisture present in the ground from getting into the building.
+It also helps in preventing moisture damage to the underfloor insulation.

 moisture ingress and drainage inspection